-Commonly referred to as lpr mutants.
+This strain is commonly known as MRL-lpr or lpr mutant.
 Mice are homozygous for the lymphoproliferation spontaneous mutation (Faslpr), and show systemic autoimmunity, massive lymphadenopathy associated with proliferation of aberrant T cells, arthritis, and immune complex glomerulonephrosis.
-Mice are useful as a model for systemic lupus erythematosus and Sjorgren syndrome.
+Mice are useful as a model to determine the etiology of systemic lupus erythematosus (SLE) and Sjorgren (Sicca) syndrome and to evaluate therapies.

 Mice homozygous for the lymphoproliferation spontaneous mutation (Faslpr) show systemic autoimmunity, massive lymphadenopathy associated with proliferation of aberrant T cells, arthritis, and immune complex glomerulonephrosis.
 Starting at about three months of age, levels of circulating immune complexes rise greatly in the MRL-lpr/lpr mouse but not the MRL normal (Hewicker 1990).
 Onset and severity of symptoms associated with the Faslpr gene is strain-dependent.
 For example, lymphoproliferation varies greatly with congenic strain C57BL/6J-Faslpr/Faslpr at a 24 fold increase over control lymph node weight, MRL/Mp-Faslpr/Faslpr at 75 fold and congenic strain C3H/HeJ-Faslpr/Faslpr highest at 116 fold increase over control lymph node weight (Morse et al 1985).
 Variance in renal pathology ranks from extensive in MRL/Mp-Faslpr/Faslpr at 4 to 7 months to negligible at 14 to 16 months in mice with C57BL/6J and C3H/HeJ backgrounds and homozygous for the Faslpr (Kelley and Roths 1985).
 Spontaneous production of anti-dsDNA autoantibodies is likewise affected with percentage binding of radiolabeled dsDNA in Faslpr/Faslpr mice varying from 5 percent on C57BL/6J to 26 percent on C3H/HeJ to as high as 49 percent on MRL/Mp (Izui et al 1984).
 Female MRL/Mp-Faslpr mice die at an average age of 17 weeks of age and males at 22 weeks.
 This compares to between 42 and 52 weeks in females on the C57BL/6J or C3H/HeJ background (Roths 1987).
 Embryonic stem cell lines have been established with MRL/Mp-Faslpr/Faslpr mouse strains (Kawase et al 1994).
 This mouse is a model for systemic lupus erythematosus-like autoimmune syndromes.